ViswaPrakaashNJ/Experiment--02-Implementation-of-combinational-logic-/README.md

 /*
 Program to implement the given logic function and to verify its operations in quartus using Verilog programming.

-Developed by: VISWA PRAAKASH N J
+Developed by: VISWA PRAKAASH N J

 RegisterNumber:  23001661